d3/d3/vis/index.markdown

 Astute readers will notice that a magic number crept back into the chart
 description: the bar height of 20 pixels.
 Arguably, this number isn't magic—twenty is a reasonable height for the bars, just as fourteen is a reasonable point size for text.
-Alternatively, you can set a height for the entire chart, and use a second scale for the *y*-axis:
+However, if you prefer to set a height for the entire chart, use a second scale for the *y*-axis:

 {% highlight js linenos %}
 var y = d3.scale.ordinal()